spuder/OpenSpool/docs/index.md

 ## 🖨️ Printer Configuration

-Once openspool has joined your network, navigate to `openspool-xxXXxx.local` (where xxXXxx are the last 6 digits of the mac address).
+Once openspool has joined your network, navigate to `openspool-xxxxxx.local` (where xxxxxx are the last 6 digits of the mac address).
 Or the ip address.

-{: .note }
+{: .note-title }
+> Finding IP Address
+>
-Mac/Linux:  `arp -a| grep openspool`
+> Mac/Linux:  `arp -a| grep openspool`
-Windows: `arp -a`
+> Windows: `arp -a`

 Enter your Printer IP, LAN Access Code and Serial Number

 ![](./images/printersettings.png)

-{: .note }
+{: .note-title }
+> Security
+>
-`Printer IP`, `Lan Access Code` and `Serial Number` are stored locally on the microcontroller and never leave the device.
+> `Printer IP`, `Lan Access Code` and `Serial Number` are stored locally on the microcontroller and never leave the device.
 Do not share your Acces Code with anyone.

 ----